kitnil/awesome/README.md

 ## Scheme

+- [sigscheme](https://github.com/uim/sigscheme) - A R5RS Scheme interpreter for embedded use
+- [guix-channel](https://github.com/jsoo1/guix-channel) - My corner of guix packages.
+They are either works in progress or have licenses that do not necessarily belong in a libre distribution.
 - [scheme-bytestructures](https://github.com/TaylanUB/scheme-bytestructures) - Structured access to bytevector contents.
 - [guildhall](https://github.com/ijp/guildhall) - package manager for guile
 - [guile-jwt](https://github.com/aconchillo/guile-jwt) - JSON Web Token module for Guile